4everland/official-website/content/articles/arch_design.md

 ![image](/imgs/blogs/5.png)

-### 4EVER-HOSTING5
+### 4EVERLAND HOSTING

-4EVER-HOSTING is a developer application, can be accessed from the official website of 4EVERLAND.
+4EVERLAND HOSTING is a developer application, can be accessed from the official website of 4EVERLAND.
 Developers can deploy web application resources to the 4EVERLAND gateway as a DWeb through the visual interface (Hosting App) or the command (@4everland/cli).
 All nodes in 4EVERLAND can provide persistent storage for the DWeb, and all gateways can provide access acceleration services for the DWeb.

 4EVERLAND provides products and protocols such as DWeb hosting, decentralized gateway, decentralized domain name, digital marketing system, and data services to help developers access Web 3.0 in one click.